magnusrodseth/disaster-tweets/assignment-2/README.md

 #### 4.1.2.
 Support Vector Machine (SVM)

 The second basic modelling method used was a support vector machine (SVM).
-SVMs were chosen due to the following reasons:
+SVM were chosen due to the following reasons:

 - **High Dimensionality**.
 Text data, when transformed into a numerical format like TF-IDF or Count Vectorization, often results in a high-dimensional feature space, as each unique word or token becomes a dimension.
 SVMs are designed to handle high-dimensional data effectively.